20100215/cubic-splines-calculator/README.md

 ## Running the System

-Clone the application by typing the following command line using Git Bash or Command Prompt:
+1. Clone the application by typing the following command line using Git Bash or Command Prompt:

 ```
 git clone https://github.com/20100215/cubic-splines-calculator.git
 ```

-Once Docker Desktop is downloaded, run the system **using the `start.bat` file** found in the root directory.
+2. Once Docker Desktop is downloaded, run the system **using the `start.bat` file** found in the root directory.

-The frontend and backend areas of the app will begin building.
+3. The frontend and backend areas of the app will begin building.
 This will last for around 3-5 minutes.

-Once all the executions are complete, the following final line pops up:
+4. Once all the executions are complete, the following final line pops up:
 ```
 final-project-mat5101-g1-frontend |  ✔ Ready in x.x s
 ```

-You may now access the built application by typing [http://localhost:3000](http://localhost:3000) in the address bar of your browser.
+5. You may now access the built application by typing [http://localhost:3000](http://localhost:3000) in the address bar of your browser.
+Enjoy!